andrewsargent2311-web/paraglide_vario_ESP32/Readme.txt

 3D print filament ($5)

+SD card; 8~16GB is a good size no real need for anything larger

 Total; $60 USD excluding shipping (~$100 NZD), not including assembly

 All code has been written with the help of Claude, GPT5, Gemini, & copilot (and copying code from Github, however the PCB has been made by yours truely 😂.